hotmic-wp/hotmic-media-player-ios/README.md

 }
 ```

-When the user attempts to perform a restricted action, the following function will be called allowing you to handle this event, for example by presenting a view controller.
+When the user attempts to perform a restricted action, the following function is called allowing you to handle this event, for example by presenting a view controller.
 Return `true` if you handle it or `false` if you'd like HotMic to handle it by informing the user this action is restricted.

 ```swift
 func userDidAttemptRestrictedAction(_ action: HMRestrictedAction, in viewController: UIViewController) -> Bool {